Students – Student Life and Activities

 Summary: This policy describes the framework within which the Associated Students of Eastern Washington University (ASEWU) operates.

-History: This policy supersedes UGS Policy 840-020 et seq, ASWEU.
+History: This policy supersedes UGS Policy 840-020 et seq, ASEWU.
 It was adopted by the EWU Board of Trustees on May 16, 2013.
+Modifications were adopted by the Board of Trustees on May 29, 2020.
+A housekeeping edit was made to section 1 on February 13, 2023.

 The Associated Students of Eastern Washington University (ASEWU) is the elected student organization responsible for representation and advocacy on behalf of the student body.
 The university recognizes the ASEWU as the official student representative in the university governance process.

-The ASEWU, operating as a non-profit corporation, plays an important role in the life and growth of the university, both through its governance function and through development of programs and activities that are of interest to the student body.
+The ASEWU plays an important role in the life and growth of the university, both through its governance function and through development of programs and activities that are of interest to the student body.

 Recognizing that student interests and activities may change over time, the board of trustees seeks to permit the ASEWU as much autonomy as possible while upholding the board’s legal responsibility for governance of the university.